 20 Amazing Tomboy Names For Girls

 Don’t you think Anais has an alluring pronunciation?
-And how can you forget the famous namesake, Anais Nin was hailed by many critics as one of the finest writers of female erotica.
+And how can you forget the famous namesake, Anais Nin, who was hailed by many critics as one of the finest writers of bold female erotica.

 Aubrey is a German name meaning ‘ruler’.
 With its simple pronunciation, Aubrey gives a perfect tomboy angle to a classic name.
+It is best suited for a feisty baby girl.
 And if it worked with Hillary Duff, and Colin Firth, it will work for you too.

 Evan is an Anglicized version of John.
 It comes from a Welsh name Lefan, meaning ‘God is good’.
 The popular tomboy name had been sitting among the top 100 for decades and is now slowly climbing back up the charts.
 In Celtic, the name means ‘young warrior’.